buurd/AaC/ARCHITECTURE_SUMMARY.md

 ## Conclusion

-We have successfully scaled our **"Architecture as Code"** approach to a secure, multi-system landscape.
+We have successfully scaled our **"Architecture as Code"** approach to a secure, multi-system landscape with observability.
 *   **Decoupling**: We explicitly modeled and implemented separate databases to ensure loose coupling.
 *   **Consistency**: We introduced Design Guidelines to maintain UI consistency across systems.
 *   **Security**: We implemented a production-like security stack with Reverse Proxy and Keycloak IAM.
+*   **Observability**: We added a full logging stack to monitor the health and activity of all services.
-*   **New Features**: Added a client-side shopping cart to the Webshop, enhancing user interaction.
+*   **New Features**: Added Order Service and Stock Reservation flows.
 *   **Verification**: Our automated pipeline now validates the integrity of a distributed system, ensuring that the implementation never drifts from the architectural intent.